Cookies managing

 The family of farmers that we knew were shot up in their Jeep.
 They didn’t release the bodies for a few days and demanded another Jeep in exchange for the body

-An acquaintance told me how they were building a tower outside of town.
-They went through the checkpoint everyday in a minivan with their tools.
-Every day they would be let through with no issues, and then one day the guards point to one of the men — leave him here.
-The entire group was riled up: what do you mean? we can’t make it without him? what’s your problem with him?
-The soldier responded: he looked at me funny.
+An acquaintance told me about a time he and some other men were working on a tower outside of town.
+They went through the checkpoint every day in a van with their tools.
+Every day, they would be let through with no issues, but then one day, the guards pointed to one of the men and ordered him to be left behind.
+The entire group was outraged: What do you mean?
+We can’t do our jobs without him!
+What did he do wrong?
+The soldier responded, “he looked at me funny.”

-One time the Russians rode through town, shot up the windows in supermarkets and electronics stores.
-They looted everything in a day: there was no need to call the locals and the soldiers got what they wanted.
+One time, the Russians rode through town shooting the windows in supermarkets and electronics stores.
+They looted everything in a single day: there was not even a chance to call the owners before the soldiers had taken everything they wanted.

 There were crazy queues at the pharmacy.
-Blood pressure medications, heart medications all disappeared, and everyone was stressed out and needed them.
-They almost stopped baking bread, there were huge lines and it made everyone buy as much as possible.
-The out-of-town hotels and resorts helped out, as they had stored stuff for the upcoming season.
+Blood pressure and heart medications all disappeared, and everyone was stressed out and needed them.
+They almost stopped baking bread—there were huge lines, and people were buying as much as possible .
+The out-of-town hotels and resorts helped out, as they had stored supplies for the upcoming season.
 Farmers would come, just stop in the middle of the street and sell vegetables.
 There was no hunger per se, but we could definitely feel the lack of supplies.

-Banks and ATMs basically did not work.
-My wife tried to get her retirement money for 10 days.
+Banks and ATMs were basically out of commission.
+My wife tried for 10 days to withdraw her pension payment.
 She would get up at 6 am and go to the line.
-And those who had money brought by postal workers ended up without money whatsoever.
-Or those who had button phones — they couldn’t get cash except in the bank if they showed up with a passport.
-Once they brought three million hryvnas to the post office (retirement payments), and men with shotguns came and took everything.
+And those who relied on postal workers to deliver their payments ended up with no money whatsoever.
+Those who had button phones [as opposed to smartphones with a banking app – ed.] couldn’t get cash except at the bank if they showed up with a passport.
+At one point, they brought three million hryvnias to the post office [for pension payments – ed.], and men with shotguns came and took everything.

-There were fewer and fewer hryvnas and things got worse.
+There were fewer and fewer hryvnias, and things got worse.
 We shared as much as we could.
-There was a young woman with three children living on the first floor and we helped her out.
-We also helped a family in a local village, a young couple with four kids.
+There was a young woman with three children living on the first floor, and we helped her out.
+We also helped a family in a local village—a young couple with four kids.

-There were problems with fuel for the cars.
-Sometimes they would just stop the cars and take over.
-Many switched from Mercedes to simple Zhiguli; those were safe.
+There also were problems with fuel for the cars.
+Sometimes the Russians would just stop cars and seize them.
+Many people switched from Mercedes to simple Zhigulis, as those were safer from theft.

-At first they would take phones to check and did not return them.
-But generally pedestrians were not detained, mostly those with cars.
+At first, they would take phones to check and did not return them.
+But pedestrians were generally not detained—it was mostly those with cars who were.
 The family of farmers that we knew were shot up in their Jeep.
-They didn’t release the bodies for a few days and demanded another Jeep in exchange for the body.
-When the son brought a car, they allowed a tractor to tow the Jeep with the bodies back to the village.
+They didn’t release the bodies for a few days and demanded another Jeep in exchange for the bodies.
+When their son brought a car, they allowed a tractor to tow the Jeep with the bodies back to the village.

-We started every morning with looking for medications
+We started every morning by looking for medications

-They shot up a cancer treatment center downtown: there was a huge red cross on it, you could see it from a distance.
-The center was freshly built.
-And next to it was an old two-floor building.
+They shot up a cancer treatment center downtown.
+It had a huge red cross on it which you could see from a distance.
+The center was newly built.
+Next to it was an old two-story building.
 So they hit that second floor from an APC.
 We knew someone who worked there.
 There were surgery rooms and surgery dressing rooms.
 That was at the very beginning of the occupation.

 The city was empty by 16:00.
 Everyone was hiding at home.
 We couldn’t take the pressure.
 My wife lost 10 kg, and I dropped two sizes.
 And it wasn’t because of the hunger, just the environment

 They started looting the factories and taking the equipment to Crimea, 120 km from us.
-Evgeniy Balytskiy from the Opposition Block was appointed the governor of the Zaporizhzhya region.
+Evgeniy Balytskiy from the Opposition Block [a pro-Russian political party – ed.] was appointed the governor of the Zaporizhzhya region.
 We knew what kind of person he was a long time ago.
 When there would be an event on May 9th to celebrate Victory Day, he would get together some dressed up communists, take a red flag, put on St. George’s ribbons and march as a separate group.
 But there were others too.
-Met an acquaintance who was in the police, he approached me and said, you know, I have a family, they need food.
+I met an acquaintance who was in the police.
+He approached me and said, you know, I have a family, and they need food.
 So he was trying to explain himself.

 The city was empty by 16:00.
 Everyone was hiding at home.
 We couldn’t take the pressure.
 My wife lost 10 kg, and I dropped two sizes.
 And it wasn’t because of the hunger, just the environment.
 There’s a Russian truck going, it turns to block the road, a man with a shotgun gets out, stops all the cars and checks them.
 If they don’t like someone, they detain them.